2 Preliminaries: Communicating Systems and Games

 Let us pause to think how bisimulation game and Hennessy–Milner logic connect.

 You might have wondered why we even need a dedicated bisimulation game.
-The Hennessy–Milner theorem implies that we could directly use the HML game of Definition 2.19 to decide bisimilarity:
+The Hennessy–Milner theorem implies that we could directly use the HML game of Definition 2.21 to decide bisimilarity:

-Definition 2.21 (Naive Bisimulation Game) We extend the Definition 2.19 by the following prefix:
+Definition 2.23 (Naive Bisimulation Game) We extend the Definition 2.21 by the following prefix:

-- To challenge [p,q], the attacker picks a formula φ ∈ \textsf{HML} (claiming that φ distinguishes the states) and yields to the defender (φ, p, q).
+- To challenge , the attacker picks a formula (claiming that distinguishes the states) and yields to the defender .

 - The defender decides where to start the HML game:

-- Either at (p, \neg φ) (claiming φ to be non-distinguishing because it is untrue for p)
+- Either at (claiming to be non-distinguishing because it is untrue for )

-- After that the turns proceed as prescribed by Definition 2.19.
+- After that the turns proceed as prescribed by Definition 2.21.

-This naive game, too, has the property that the defender wins from [p,q] iff p \sim_\mathrm{B} q.
-The downside of the game is that the attacker has infinitely many options φ ∈ \textsf{HML} to pick from!
+This naive game, too, has the property that the defender wins from iff .
+The downside of the game is that the attacker has infinitely many options to pick from!

-The proper bisimulation game of Definition 2.20, on the other hand, is finite for finite transition systems.
+The proper bisimulation game of Definition 2.22, on the other hand, is finite for finite transition systems.
 Therefore, it induces decision procedures.

-We will now argue that the bisimulation game actually is a variant of the naive game, where (1) the attacker names their formula gradually, and (2) the formulas stem from \mathcal{O}_\mathrm{\lfloor B \rfloor} \subseteq \textsf{HML} of Example 2.11.
-To this end, we will show that attacker’s winning strategies imply distinguishing formulas, and that a distinguishing formula from \mathcal{O}_\mathrm{\lfloor B \rfloor} certifies the existence of winning attacker strategies.
+We will now argue that the bisimulation game actually is a variant of the naive game, where (1) the attacker names their formula gradually, and (2) the formulas stem from of Definition 2.16.
+To this end, we will show that attacker’s winning strategies imply distinguishing formulas, and that a distinguishing formula from certifies the existence of winning attacker strategies.

 Example 2.18 Let us illustrate how to derive distinguishing formulas using the game of Example 2.16.

-Recall that the attacker wins by moving [\mathsf{Q}, \mathsf{T}] \mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}_\mathrm{B} [\mathsf{T}, \mathsf{Q}] \mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}_\mathrm{B} (\tau, \mathsf{q_3}, \mathsf{Q}) \mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}_\mathrm{B} [\mathsf{q_3}, \mathsf{q_{AB}}] \mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}_\mathrm{B} [\mathsf{q_{AB}}, \mathsf{q_3}] \mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}_\mathrm{B} (\mathsf{a}, \mathsf{q_1}, \mathsf{q_3}) \mathrel{\smash{{›/\!\!\!\!\frac{\quad}{\;}\!\!›}}}_\mathrm{B}.
-In Figure 2.12, we label the game nodes with the (sub-)formulas this strategy corresponds to.
+Recall that the attacker wins by moving .
+In Figure 2.13, we label the game nodes with the (sub-)formulas this strategy corresponds to.
 Swap moves become negations, and simulation moves become observations with a conjunction of formulas for each defender option.
-This attacker strategy can thus be expressed by \neg\langle \tau \rangle\textstyle\bigwedge \{\neg\langle \mathsf{a} \rangle\top\} \in \mathcal{O}_\mathrm{\lfloor B \rfloor}.
+This attacker strategy can thus be expressed by .

 More generally, the following lemma explains the construction of distinguishing formulas from attacker strategies:

-Lemma 2.10 Let \mathcal{s} be a positional winning strategy for the attacker on {\mathcal{G}}_\mathrm{B} from [p,q].
-Construct formulas recursively from game positions, {φ}_{\mathcal{s}}(g), as follows: φ_{\mathcal{s}}([p,q]) ≔ \begin{cases} \neg φ_{\mathcal{s}}([q,p]) & \text{if } \mathcal{s}([p,q]) = [q,p] \\ \langle \alpha \rangle \textstyle\bigwedge \{ φ_{\mathcal{s}}([p',q']) \mid q \xrightarrow{\smash{\raisebox{-2pt}{$\scriptstyle{\alpha}$}}} q' \} & \text{if } \mathcal{s}([p,q]) = (\alpha,p',q) \end{cases} Then φ_{\mathcal{s}}([p,q]) is well-defined and distinguishes p from q.
-Also, φ_{\mathcal{s}}([p,q]) ∈ \mathcal{O}_\mathrm{\lfloor B \rfloor}.
+Lemma 2.9 Let be a positional winning strategy for the attacker on from .
+Construct formulas recursively from game positions, , as follows: Then is well-defined and distinguishes from .
+Also, .

 Proof.

-Lemma 2.11 If φ ∈ \mathcal{O}_\mathrm{\lfloor B \rfloor} distinguishes p from q, then the attacker wins from [p,q].
+Lemma 2.10 If distinguishes from , then the attacker wins from .

-- Case φ = \langle α \rangle \textstyle\bigwedge_{i \in I} φ_i.
-As φ distinguishes p from q, there must be a p' such that p \xrightarrow{\smash{\raisebox{-2pt}{$\scriptstyle{α}$}}} p' and that \textstyle\bigwedge_{i \in I} φ_i distinguishes p' from every q' \in \operatorname{Der}(q, α).
-That is, for each q' \in \operatorname{Der}(q, α), at least one φ_i \in \mathcal{O}_\mathrm{\lfloor B \rfloor} must be false.
-By induction hypothesis, the attacker thus wins each [p',q'].
-As these attacker positions encompass all successors of (α, p', q), the attacker also wins this defender position and can win from [p,q] by moving there with a simulation challenge.
+- Case .
+As distinguishes from , there must be a such that and that distinguishes from every .
+That is, for each , at least one must be false.
+By induction hypothesis, the attacker thus wins each .
+As these attacker positions encompass all successors of , the attacker also wins this defender position and can win from by moving there with a simulation challenge.

-- Case φ = \neg φ'.
-As φ distinguishes p from q, φ' distinguishes q from p.
-By induction hypothesis, the attacker wins [q, p].
-So they can also win [p, q] by performing a swap.
+- Case .
+As distinguishes from , distinguishes from .
+By induction hypothesis, the attacker wins .
+So they can also win by performing a swap.

-Lemma 2.10 and Lemma 2.11, together with the fact that \mathcal{O}_\mathrm{\lfloor B \rfloor} and \textsf{HML} are equally distinctive (Lemma 2.8), yield:
+Lemma 2.9 and Lemma 2.10, together with the fact that and are equally distinctive (Lemma 2.7), yield:

-Theorem 2.3 The attacker wins {\mathcal{G}}_\mathrm{B} from [p,q] precisely if there is φ ∈ \textsf{HML} distinguishing p from q.
+Theorem 2.3 The attacker wins from precisely if there is distinguishing from .

 Of course, we already knew this!
-Theorem 2.3 is just another way of gluing together the Hennessy–Milner theorem on bisimulation (Theorem 2.1) and the Stirling’s bisimulation game characterization (Theorem 2.2), modulo the determinacy of games.
+Theorem 2.3 is just another way of gluing together the Hennessy–Milner theorem on bisimulation (Theorem 2.1) and Stirling’s bisimulation game characterization (Theorem 2.2), modulo the determinacy of games.
 We thus have added the last arrow on the right side of Figure 2.1.

 2.4.5 Deciding Reachability Games

 All we need to turn a game characterization into a decision procedure, is a way to decide which player wins a position.
-Algorithm 2.1 describes how to compute who wins a finite reachability game for each position in time linear to the size of the game graph \left|\mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}\right|.
+Algorithm 2.1 describes how to compute who wins a finite reachability game for each position in time linear to the size of the game graph .

 At first, the defender loses immediately exactly at the defender’s dead-ends.
-Each defender-lost position is added to the \mathtt{attacker\_win} set.
+Each defender-lost position is added to the set.
 To trigger the recursion, each predecessor is noted as defender-lost, if it is controlled by the attacker, or the amount of outgoing defender options is decremented if the predecessor is defender-controlled.
 If the count of a predecessor position hits 0, the defender also loses from there.

-Once we run out of \mathtt{todo} positions, we know that the attacker has winning strategies exactly for each position we have visited.
+Once we run out of positions, we know that the attacker has winning strategies exactly for each position we have visited.

-The following Table 2.1 lists how Algorithm 2.1 computes the winning region \mathsf{Win}_\mathrm{a}= \{[\mathsf{2a}], (\mathsf{3})\} of the game of Example 2.11.
+The following Table 2.1 lists how Algorithm 2.1 computes the winning region of the game of Definition 2.16.

-\mathtt{g} | \mathtt{defender\_options} | \mathtt{todo} |
+- | , | |

-The inner loop of Algorithm 2.1 clearly can run at most \left|\mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}\right|-many times.
+The inner loop of Algorithm 2.1 clearly can run at most -many times.
 Using sufficiently clever data structures, the algorithm thus shows:

-Proposition 2.7 Given a finite reachability game \mathcal{G}=(G,G_{\mathrm{d}},\mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}), the attacker’s winning region \mathsf{Win}_\mathrm{a} (and \mathsf{Win}_\mathrm{d} as well) can be computed in \mathit{O}(\left|\mathrel{\smash{›\!\!\frac{\quad}{}\!\!›}}\right|) time and \mathit{O}(\left|G\right|) space.
+Proposition 2.9 Given a finite reachability game , the attacker’s winning region (and as well) can be computed in time and space.

 2.5 Discussion